Why Caravans Roll Over – Sample Chapter

 Eliminating hitch overhang

 Having established the major cause of instability was hitch overhang, Fruehauf took that finding to the extreme: that locating the tow-hitch directly over the tow-vehicle’s rear axle/s eliminated that instability.
 So why have any at all?
 Fruehauf’s solution firmly established the fifth-wheel concept.
-It had been used, in 1917, in a one-0ff fifth-wheel caravan designed by Glen Curtiss, but did not become popular (mainly in the USA) until the early 1930s.
+It had been used, in 1917, in a one-0ff fifth-wheel travel trailer designed by Glen Curtiss, but did not become popular (mainly in the USA) until the early 1930s.

 Figure 1.3.
 Pig trailer yawing.
 Pic: rvbooks.com.au